luketjohnston/evolution/README.txt

 Alternative for Training Deep Neural Networks for Reinforcement Learning." https://arxiv.org/pdf/1712.06567.pdf

+Also using as a way to learn how to run distributed computing on clusters on aws spot instances.

 Currently distributed.py has options for to use local synchronous computation, python multiprocessing, or RabbitMQ.

-scripts/build.sh builds the image for kubernetes master/worker nodes scripts/start.sh deploys master, worker, rabbitmq, and tensorboard nodes/services to the cluster.
+scripts/build.sh builds the image for kubernetes master/worker pods scripts/start.sh deploys master, worker, rabbitmq, and tensorboard pods/services to the cluster.

 Current status 2/17/24: everything is working on Cartpole on amazon eks, next step